rhodyprog4ds/BrownFall20/assignments/08-regression.md

 1. Save the results of both test and train accuracy for each size training data in a DataFrame with columns ['train_pct','n_train_samples','n_test_samples','train_acc','test_acc']
 1. Plot the accuracies vs training percentage.
 1. Explain these results.
 What is the best test/train split.
 Why?

+__Part 3: Other models__

+Try fitting LASSO and explaining what it does.
+Does LASSO make better predictions on your data?

+Do you think a model more complex than linear would be better?
+How could you tell?

+## Grading

+For regression level 2, complete part 1.

+For evaluate level 2, complete part 2.

+If you're curious, try a more complex regression model as in part 3.
+This will get you an early start on level 3 for regression.

+If you don't successfully complete the whole assignment, pseudocode or partial answers to the questions could earn you level 1 for either skill.